Vanadium(III) oxide

 Vanadium(III) oxide is the inorganic compound with the formula V2O3.
 It is a black solid prepared by reduction of V2O5 with hydrogen or carbon monoxide.
 It is a basic oxide dissolving in acids to give solutions of vanadium (III) complexes.
 V2O3 has the corundum structure.
-It is antiferromagnetic with a critical temperature of 160 K. At this temperature there is an abrupt change in conductivity from metallic to insulating.
+It is antiferromagnetic with a critical temperature of 160 K, below which there is an abrupt change in conductivity from metallic to insulating.
 This also distorts the crystal structure to a monoclinic space group: C2/c.

-Upon exposure to air it gradually converts into indigo-blue V2O4.
+Upon exposure to air it gradually converts into indigo-blue VO2.

 In nature it occurs as the rare mineral karelianite.